juzraai/cordis-projects-crawler/README.md

 * can parse all info from project page
 * can parse publication list JSON strings
 * can export projects' data to CSV file
+* can export all data to MySQL database

 ##2.
 Requirements